-Similar arguments help explain why jurisdictional rules allowing suit where the plaintiff resides (state number seven of the list described in the text accompanying note 14) would be inefficient.
+Similar arguments help explain why jurisdictional rules allowing suit where the plaintiff resides (state # 7 on p.
+7) would be inefficient.
 Because there is no necessary connection between the place of purchase and the plaintiff's residence, prices would not properly adjust to reflect the different levels of product liability protection offered by different states.
 As a result, states would have an incentive to provide excessively pro-consumer product liability laws and procedures.
 By doing so, states could redistribute wealth from out-of-state manufacturers and consumers to their own citizens.